shivalisahai/Module1Challenge/README.md

 ###### *Challenges*

-* The data available is from 2010 till 2017 for parent category "Theater" but the data is not evenly distributed over the years and is more concentrated on years 2014, 2015 & 2016.
+* The data available is from 2010 till 2017 for category "Theater" but the data is not evenly distributed over the years and is more concentrated on years 2014, 2015 & 2016.
 * The data available is heavily focussed on campaigns in two countries with US having 65% share of the outcomes under the category "Theatre" followed by GB with a share of 26%.
 * The campaign data is concentrated for campaign goals of up to $9999.
 There is some data for goals between 10000 to 24999.
 But for goals greater than 25000 there is limited campaign data.